bredele/lego/Readme.md

 # Brick

-  > Put the fun back into building web applications
+  > Build your web application like a pro.

 [![Build Status](https://travis-ci.org/bredele/brick-view.png?branch=master)](https://travis-ci.org/bredele/brick-view)  [![Selenium Test Status](https://saucelabs.com/buildstatus/bredele)](https://saucelabs.com/u/bredele)
 <!-- Remember where you were young, how simple it was to stack few blocks of Lego to create your dream house? -->